 If you are planning travel soon after your procedure, please discuss this with Mr Milne.
 As a rule of thumb, it is best not to travel for the first week following the procedure.
 After that, it is ideal to avoid plane/train/car travel over 4 hours duration until 4 weeks following the procedure.
 It is important to wear your compression stockings, stay hydrated, and walk around the cabin regularly whenever flying.

 For general queries after the procedure, please contact the office and we will be happy to answer any questions.

 You will be scheduled for a review appointment with Mr Milne after 4 - 6 weeks.

-The main defective vein which has been treated with RFA shuts down in >99.5% of cases.
-As mentioned, the varicose veins which stem from the ablated vein are injected with a sclerosant at the time of the procedure, however they often need some additional injections in the post-operative period to finish off any residual varices and complete the treatment.
+Radiofrequency ablation effectively shuts down the main defective vein in >99.5% of cases.
+Sclerotherapy is less definitive, as the varicose veins which stem from the ablated vein are numerous.
+It is common to see some residual varices which require some additional injections in the post-operative period to complete the treatment.
 This is termed 'top-up' ultrasound-guided sclerotherapy (see ultrasound-guided sclerotherapy).

 - It is expected that the varicose veins become hard and lumpy under the skin following sclerotherapy.
 This is a good sign, as it indicates that the veins have blocked following treatment.
 The lumpy veins usually become a bit tender to push on around day 5, and this can last a few weeks.
 This is another good sign, as it is associated with the inflammation that occurs in a successfully treated vein.
-Again, it is rare to need anything more than panadol for this.
-Topical voltaren gel can be used to help things settle.
+It is rare to need anything more than paracetamoll for this.
+Topical Voltaren gel can be used to help things settle.
 You will notice the lumps gradually shrink down and disappear over the months following the procedure.